 Reduce the heat to medium-low and continue cooking with the lid closed until the steaks reach the desired level of doneness:

 For Medium Rare: 3 to 5 minutes (135 degrees F)

-- Transfer the steaks to a cutting board or platter, tent loosely with foil and let rest 5 minutes before slicing.
+Transfer the steaks to a cutting board or platter, and immediately top with butter mixture, tent loosely with foil and let rest 5 minutes before slicing.